 Healthcare is inherently associated with risk – which isn’t necessarily a bad thing.
 Risk requires us to consider all options carefully when making an important healthcare decision.
 Whether it is clinical, financial or regulatory, those of us working in healthcare must be calculative in order to make the risks we take as low as possible, or at the very least, as clear as possible.

 Contessa feels that pressure.
 In developing financial risk-bearing infrastructure for our partnerships, we know our model must be as unique as the settings in which we provide care.
 We want to incentivize health systems to support patients receiving care at home, even when their facilities aren’t at capacity.
 For payers, we want to ensure that if patients must be readmitted or have unnecessary utilization of services, we shoulder that burden.

 By managing patient care in the home more intensely than the industry standard, we have a greater level of confidence in the outcomes we can achieve and the costs we can contain.
 Ultimately, these results give Contessa the opportunity to control our care processes more closely and make the case for assuming greater financial risk.

 How Our Risk Assumption Model Works

-If complications occur during a patient’s episode of care and the cost of that patient’s care ends up being higher cost than the episodic cap, Contessa is financially responsible for the excess cost.
+If complications occur during a person’s episode of care and the cost of that care ends up being higher cost than the episodic cap, Contessa is financially responsible for the excess cost.
 We shoulder that risk because we believe in the impact of our care and, more often than not, because we can dictate the trajectory of effective, high-quality care.